MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-inner.md

 >[!TIP]
 >Take a closer look at the message at the bottom of the Merge window that reads *"The selection matches 1 of 4 rows from the first table, and 1 of 2  rows from the second table"* as this is crucial to understand the result that you get from this operation.

-In the **Sales** table you have the *CountryID* 1 and 2, but neither of these are found in the **Countries** table hence why the match only found 1 of 4 rows in the left (first) table.
+In the Sales table, you have the *CountryID* 1 and 2, but neither of these are found in the **Countries** table hence why the match only found 1 of 4 rows in the left (first) table.
-In the **Countries** table you have the *Country* Spain with the id 4, but there are no records for *CountryID* 4 in the Sales table, hence why only 1 of 2 rows from the right (second) table found a match.
+In the Countries table, you have the *Country* Spain with the ID 4, but there are no records for *CountryID* 4 in the Sales table, hence why only 1 of 2 rows from the right (second) table found a match.

 From the newly created **Countries** column after the merge operation, expand the **Country** field without using the original column name as prefix.